QTEC - First Trust NASDAQ-100-Technology Sector Index Fund

 - What is QTEC?

 - QTEC is the ticker symbol for First Trust NASDAQ-100-Technology Sector Index Fund, an listed exchange-traded fund.
-The First Trust NASDAQ-100-Technology Sector Index Fund is an exchange-traded index fund.
-The investment objective of the Fund is to replicate as closely as possible, before fees and expenses, the price and yield of the Nasdaq-100 Technology Sector Index.
+The First Trust NASDAQ-100-Technology Sector Index Fund is an exchange-traded fund (ETF) that follows a specific market index.
+Its main purpose is to mirror as precisely as possible the financial outcomes, both in terms of asset value changes and income generated, of the Nasdaq-100 Technology Sector Index, prior to accounting for any associated expenses or fees.
 Listed on NASDAQ.
 QTEC is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the QTEC options snapshot look like today?